aarongilly/notes/content/Budget.md

     - On what?

 Typically budgeting practices utilize budget ‘Categories’.
 There’s no ‘one way’ to implement a budget or to build your categories.
 Apps like Mint have dozens (if not 100+) categories pre-built.
 On the opposite end of the spectrum is a budgeted method like what’s recommended in the [[Budget Boot Camp]] [[NYMO]] method, which uses 4 categories.

+Budgeting means that, because you'll always be a *little* worried about money, you'll never need to be **really** worried about money.
+It's a [[The Price of Security is Insecurity]] situation.

 ---
 ### Source